 Table of Contents

-1) Understanding what is Docker Compose
+1) What is Docker Compose?

 2) What Does Docker Compose Do?

-3) How to Use Docker as a Database Host
+3) How to Use Docker as a Database Host?

 4) Why Do We Need Docker Database?

-5) Key features of Docker Compose
+5) Key Features of Docker Compose

-7) Basic Commands in Docker Compose
+6) Basic Commands in Docker Compose

-8) How to install Docker Compose?
+7) How to Install Docker Compose?

 10) Conclusion